opnfv/ipv6/docs/setupservicevm/3-ipv6-configguide-os-compute.rst

     opnfv@opnfv-os-compute:~/devstack$ source openrc admin demo

+Please **NOTE** that the method of sourcing tenant credentials may vary depending on installers.
+**Please refer to relevant documentation of installers if you encounter any issue**.

 **OS-M-9**: You can verify that OpenStack is set up correctly by showing hypervisor list

 .. code-block:: bash